sinc-lab/clustermatch/README.md

 The recommended way to install the Python environment needed is using the [Anaconda](https://anaconda.org/)/[Miniconda](https://conda.io/miniconda.html) distribution.
-Once conda is installed, move to the folder where Clustermatch was unpacked and follow this steps:
+Once conda is installed, move to the folder where Clustermatch was unpacked and follow these steps:

 ```bash
 $ conda env create -n cm -f environment.yml